Stephen Blum: Academic appointments

 Blum’s teaching career began at Western Illinois University (1967–73), followed by an assistant professorship at University of Illinois at Urbana–Champaign until 1977.
 He then moved to Toronto's York University, where he remained for ten years, founding the MFA program "Music and Contemporary Cultures", the first of its kind Canada.
-In 1987 he founded the ethnomusicology program at City University of New York Graduate Center, where he worked until his retirement in 2016.
+In 1987 he founded the ethnomusicology program at Graduate Center of the City University of New York, where he worked until his retirement in 2016.